Pope Pius IX: Sovereignty of the Papal States

-Pius IX was not only pope, but until 1870 also the last Sovereign ruler of the Papal States.
+Pius IX was not only pope but, until 1870, also the last sovereign ruler of the Papal States.
 As a secular ruler he was occasionally referred to as "king", though it is unclear whether the Holy See ever accepted this title.
 Ignaz von Döllinger, a fervent critic of Pius' infallibility dogma, considered the political regime of the pope in the Papal States "wise, well-intentioned, mild-natured, frugal and open for innovations".
 Yet there was controversy.
 In the period before the 1848 revolutions, Pius was a most ardent reformer advised by such innovative thinkers as Antonio Rosmini (1797–1855), who reconciled the new free-thinking concerning human rights with the classical natural law tradition of the church's political and economic teaching on social justice.
-After the revolution, however, his political reforms and constitutional improvements were minimal, remaining largely within the framework of the 1850 laws mentioned above.
+After the revolution, his political reforms and constitutional improvements were minimal, remaining largely within the framework of the 1850 laws mentioned above.

 Reforms in the Papal States

 Pius IX's liberal policies initially made him very popular throughout Italy.
 He appointed an able and enlightened minister, Pellegrino Rossi, to administer the Papal States.
 He also showed himself hostile to Austrian influences, delighting Italian patriots, who hailed him as the coming redeemer of Italy.
-"They want to make a Napoleon of me who am only a poor country parson", he once declared.
+He once declared, "They want to make a Napoleon of me who am only a poor country parson."

 In Pius' early years as pope, the government of the Papal States improved agricultural technology and productivity via farmer education in newly created scientific agricultural institutes.
 It abolished the requirements for Jews to attend Christian services and sermons and opened the papal charities to the needy amongst them.
 The new pope freed all political prisoners by giving amnesty to revolutionaries, which horrified the conservative monarchies in the Austrian Empire and elsewhere.
 "He was celebrated in New York City, London and Berlin as a model ruler."